|

 Immigration I did not find the immigration of Berthe.
 According to later records she immigrated circa 1871.

 Marriage Berthe Erxmeyer, born in Walsrohde Germany, the daughter of Heinrich Erxmeyer and Dorothea Hochgrefen, both born in Hanover, married August Bremer on August 21, 1881.
 The wedding took place at 122 Park Avenue in Hoboken.
-This seems to have been the family home, not a church, as both Bertha and her brother, Frederick Erxmeyer lists 122 Park Avenue as their address.
+This seems to have been the family home, not a church, as both Bertha and her brother, Frederick Erxmeyer, lists 122 Park Avenue as their address.
 The minister was Leopold Mohn.
-She may have gotten married at home instead of in church, because Henry's wife, Anna Kloppenberg had just died.
+She may have gotten married at home instead of in church, because another brother Henry, Had just lost his wife, Anna Kloppenberg..
 August Bremer of 105 4th Street in Hoboken and Berthe Erxmeyer c/o Erxmeyer 122 Park Avenue had been in the same confirmation class at the German Evangelical Church in Hoboken in 1874.

 |